 - make university education accessible to disadvantaged Australians

-- use the potential of Humanities education to change lives and promote social inclusion
+- use the potential of education to change lives and promote social inclusion

 - engage in collaboration with a range of organisations for the benefit of disadvantaged Australians.

-The Clemente program in Queensland currently operates in South Brisbane and Toowoomba.
+The Clemente program in Queensland currently operates in South Brisbane.

 Clemente South Brisbane

-Clemente in South Brisbane operates in partnership between the St Vincent de Paul Society Queensland, Australian Catholic University, Centacare, Sisters of Mercy Brisbane, Micah projects and Common Ground Queensland.
+Clemente in South Brisbane operates in partnership between the St Vincent de Paul Society Queensland (Vinnies), Australian Catholic University (ACU), Sisters of Mercy Brisbane, Micah Projects and Common Ground Queensland.

-Students undertake a Certificate of Liberal Studies at no cost through the Australian Catholic University (ACU).
+Students undertake a Certificate of Liberal Studies at no cost through ACU.
 Subjects such as Arts, Communication, Ethics, Political Science and Indigenous Australian history are offered.

-On successful completion of four units, students are awarded a Certificate of Liberal Studies from ACU which can be used to apply for University entrance.
+On successful completion of four units, students are awarded a Certificate of Liberal Studies which can be used to apply for University entrance.

-Enrolments are now open for Semester 1, 2017 which will commence on Thursday 9 March.
+Expressions of interest are now open for Semester 1, 2019 which will commence on Thursday 21 February.